Demand Drafts vs Cheques: When to Use Which Payment Instrument

 How Does A Cheque Work?

-Once you’ve written a cheque and given it to the payee, they can then deposit it into their own bank account or, in some cases, encash it directly.
+Once you have written a cheque and given it to the payee, they can then deposit it into their own bank account or, in some cases, encash it directly.
 The process then involves several steps between banks to ensure the funds are correctly transferred.
 This journey is known as the cheque clearing cycle.

 The clearing process ensures that your bank verifies the cheque’s authenticity and that you have enough funds.
 Only then are the funds transferred to the payee’s bank.
+This verification is critical for the security of the transaction for all parties.

 Your bank receives the cheque from the payee’s bank through the clearing house.
 They then check your signature, the date, and most importantly, if you have enough money in your account.
 If everything is in order, your bank debits the amount from your account.